Engage with our community

 The Hellenic arc – comprising the Santorini, Christiana, and Kolumbo volcanic centres in Greece’s Aegean Sea – is one of Europe’s most active volcanic centres.

-Drilling deeper into Earth’s seismic history: Professor Myra Keep on IODP Expedition 386
+Drilling deeper into Earth’s seismic history: Professor Myra Keep

 Unlocking six million years of detailed climate records: Professor Jimin Yu on IODP Expedition 397